 Breeds: Bichon and Maltese

 The Maltichon is a very adaptable dog and does well in many different living environments, including apartments.
-It may take some patience to train a Maltichon, they can be quite obstinate but in general just want to make their owners happy.
+It may take some patience to train a Maltichon, they can be quite obstinate but in general, just want to make their owners happy.
 They are very steadfast and enjoy nothing more than the company of their family.
 This time can be spent cuddling on the couch or playing a game of tug-o-war!

 Breeds: Mini Schnauzer and Maltese

-The Mauzer is an attentive and faithful hybrid, the result of mixing of a Miniature Schnauzer and a Maltese.
+The Mauzer is an attentive and faithful hybrid, the result of mixing a Miniature Schnauzer and a Maltese.
 Both the Miniature Schnauzer and Maltese lend their small stature to the build of this crossbreed.
 This compact pup is likely to weigh between 10 and 15 pounds at maturity.
-They are known for being affectionate and social, which makes the perfect companion to adult-only families.
+They are known for being affectionate and social, which makes them the perfect companion to adult-only families.
 Because this small breed is known for having fine bones and a fragile frame, we don’t recommend them for families with young children.

 It is not uncommon for a Mauzer to bond more intensely with one person, another reason they are better suited for singles or adult families.
 If you wish your Mauzer to be a companion for the whole family, we suggest all family members share in the responsibilities of caring for them.
 Socializing as Mauzer as much as possible can also help bring them out of their shell and avoid them becoming attached to just one person.